 The original fruit cakes were undoubtedly not made with the sort of candied fruit we use today.
 I’m sure they were made with lovely dried plums, and apricots, soaked in spirits.

 Instead of less beautiful, but perhaps more flavorful, dried fruits, I used candied fruits made by Paradise brand.
 I bought them on amazon.com, but they’re available during the holiday season in most U.S. grocery stores.

 You can use their “fancy” mix, or buy individual containers of different varieties.
 The containers don’t say whether you can store any of the fruit for later use after the container is opened.
 But with all that sugar I can’t see why not!

 I almost always add some golden raisins to the mix.
 They’re still beautiful, and I prefer to have a bit of dried fruit for texture.

-Please be sure to rinse all of the candied fruit first, or at least most of it, or your fruit cake will simply be too dense and it will be much more fragile.
+Please be sure to rinse all the candied fruit first, or at least most of it, or your fruit cake will simply be too dense, and it will be much more fragile.
 Plus, the taste will go from delicious to intensely sweet in an artificial way.
-But mostly, rinse the jelly off because of the chemistry ? of it all.
+But mostly, rinse the jelly off because of the chemistry of it all.